Kiwi demanded to be served 'by a white girl' on British Airways flight

-A former Kiwi man has been convicted of racially aggravated abuse after demanding that he be served by a "white girl" on a British Airways flight.
+A former New Zealand man has been convicted of racially aggravated abuse after demanding he be served by a "white girl" on a British Airways flight.

 Peter Nelson, 46, launched into a tirade of abuse after being woken up by flight attendant Sima Patel-Pryke on the 11-hour flight from Heathrow to Rio de Janeiro.